ivre/ivre/doc/usage/flow.rst

 Data insertion
 ..............

-There are two tools for data insertion, the first is bro-based:
+There are two tools for data insertion, the first is based on Zeek (Bro):

 .. code:: bash

-       $ bro -r capture_file.pcap
+       $ zeek -r capture_file.pcap
-       $ ivre bro2db ./*.log
+       $ ivre zeek2db ./*.log
        $ ivre flowcli

 The second can take either argus logs or netflow logs: